steveklabnik/jujutsu-tutorial/src/sharing-code/remotes.md

 colocated repository — a `.jj` directory and a working `.git` one — so `gh` and anything else that reads `.git` keep working in a clone too.

+You may have noticed we've been talking about change IDs as if they were permanent, and they usually are, even across a clone. `jj` writes each change ID into a small header on the underlying git commit, so a plain `git clone` carries it along too, not just `jj git clone` — and it survives any number of repeated clones, pure `git` included, as long as none of them rewrite the commit.
+The one thing that loses it is rewriting the commit along the way, say with `git rebase` or a squash-merge on GitHub, since that header isn't part of git's own data model.

 Before we push our commit up, we need to fix our repository:

 ```console